 Both workshops in Addis Ababa and Dar es Salaam were proven to be determinant in identifying quantifiable and explorative indicators that provide information on matter of significance fitting to the context of these CLUVA cities.
 The sessions essentially brought forward some key items that should be considered and also served as platforms for clarifying terms that may have different significance depending on their context.
-In the case of Dar es Salaam a list of definition was proposed and is annexed in Appendix D.

-Table 17 exposes indicators identified at a household level, while table 18 highlights those used at a community level.
+Table 12 exposes indicators identified at a household level, while table 13 highlights those used at a community level.
 Household indicators offer an insight on the livelihood of individuals, whereas community indicators might help local leaders recognize the physical and social resources they have to address collective problems.
 The differentiation between indicators at household and community levels is relevant here because each scale adopts different values in time, space, population and therefore has difference significance.
 Household level indicators for instance, are based upon more personal and domestic factors.

-Table 17: Selected vulnerability indicators at household level.
+Table 12: Selected vulnerability indicators at household level.

-GENERIC HAZARD TYPE THEME ID IDENTIFIED INDICATOR DESCRIPTION Hazard prone area il Location of buildings in hazard prone area Indicates the location of buildings or settlements identified in hazard prone areas.
+GENERIC HAZARD TYPE Theme ID Identified indicator Description Hazard prone area i1 Location of buildings in hazard prone area Indicates the location of buildings or settlements identified in hazard prone areas.
 Determines the likelihood of damages in an area by water flow, water stagnation and waste water floods i2 Type of hazards identified Indicates potential damages by providing accounts of past climatic events having an impact in human and economic livelihood of the household